battleb2014/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+   -Allows for api's to be created using routes and middleware functions.
+Can also be used to build single page, multi-page, and hybrid web apps.

-1. Understand and explain the use of Middleware.
+2. Understand and explain the use of Middleware.
+   -Middleware are callback functions used to help automate different tasks such as validation.
+Used mainly to keep code dry

-1. The basic principles of the REST architectural style.
+3. The basic principles of the REST architectural style.
+   -REST is stateless, allowing calls to be made independantly and requiring all necessary information to come from the client(i.e. id's, users, ect)

-1. Understand and explain the use of Express Routers.
+4. Understand and explain the use of Express Routers.
+   -Express routers allows us to create different paths or routes for api calls(i.e. get to /api/users)

-1. Describe tooling used to manually test the correctness of an API.
+5. Describe tooling used to manually test the correctness of an API.
+   -Postman or httpie are used to make test api calls to manually test api endpoints